kyolee310/metaleuca/README.md

 Using Metaleuca, a user can select an image(profile) and a set of bare-metal machines(systems), then launch those machines to boot up with the selected image using the command-line tools that feel very much like the EC2 tools, or euca2ools.
 In other words, instead of launching virtual instances, the user is able to self-provision bare-metal instances, which are managed like EC2 instances.

+## Open Source Licence ##

+Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.

 ## What are the components of Metaleuca? ##

 ### Metaleuca Service Layer (Metaleuca SLayer) ###